isomerpages/moe-ganengsengpri/_gesps-learning-experiences/English.md

 #### **Fostering the Joy of Learning – Special Programmes**

-Besides the pedagogical efforts in the school English curriculum, the school seeks to provide authentic platforms for students to demonstrate their language skills and instill the joy of learning.
+<p align="justify">Besides the pedagogical efforts in the school English curriculum, the school seeks to provide authentic platforms for students to demonstrate their language skills and instill the joy of learning.  </p>

 **A.**&nbsp;&nbsp;&nbsp;**Oracy Programme**

-GESPians&nbsp;undergo a structured oracy programme which complements the teaching and learning of listening and speaking skills during their English lessons.
-The overarching objective across the levels is to develop students’ confidence in presenting before an audience.
+<p align="justify">GESPians&nbsp;undergo a structured oracy programme which complements the teaching and learning of listening and speaking skills during their English lessons.
+The overarching objective across the levels is to develop students’ confidence in presenting before an audience.</p>

-The targeted skill focus spirals upwards from the basic oratorical skills at Primary 1 to the more complex over the years.
+<p align="justify">The targeted skill focus spirals upwards from the basic oratorical skills at Primary 1 to the more complex over the years.t</p>

 Curriculum&nbsp;_(revised in 2020)_